ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 key distribution at runtime, which would expose the keys in transit.

-Both the AS and client software can use systems such as hardware security modules to strengthen their key security storage and generation for both asymmetric and symmetric keys.
+Both the AS and client software can use systems such as hardware security modules to strengthen their key security storage and generation for both asymmetric and symmetric keys (see also {{key-protection}}).

 ## Generation of Access Tokens {#security-access-tokens}